- Administrative Rules

 - Administrative Procedures

 - State of Hawaiʻi Civil Service Policies and Procedures

 Viewing Policy EP 5.223

 Executive Policy EP 5.223, Graduate Assistants

-Responsible Office: Office of the Executive Vice President for Academic Affairs
+Responsible Office: Office of the Vice President for Academic Planning and Policy

 Governing Board of Regents Policy RP 9.202 (G), Graduate Assistants

 I. PurposePursuant to Regents' policy, RP 9.202 (G), the President "shall have the authority to establish, amend, and administer a classification and compensation plan for graduate assistants."
 The purpose of this executive policy is to describe the duties, qualification and eligibility criteria, compensation, and appointment terms for individuals who receive graduate assistantships.